Canada E-bike Market Analysis by Mordor Intelligence

 By Drive System: Belt Drives Trim Winter Maintenance

-Chain drives still represent 66.73% of shipments in 2024, yet belt solutions are accelerating at an 11.51% CAGR, propelled by corrosion resistance to de-icing salts spread on Winnipeg streets.
+Chain drives captured 67.37% of 2025 unit sales, while belt-drive configurations are on track for a 12.98% CAGR during the forecast window, propelled by corrosion resistance to de-icing salts spread on Winnipeg streets.
 Commuters accept higher up-front costs to avoid monthly lubrication rituals and stained pant legs.

 OEMs bundle weather-sealed gearboxes with carbon belts that last 20,000 km between changes.
 Urban couriers praise silent operation during predawn deliveries, boosting neighborhood acceptance as mid-drive motors standardize belt pulleys, compatibility barriers fall, widening the addressable audience beyond enthusiast circles.